-Even if your name is available when you search it, there is no guarantee that you can actually claim the name.
-You formally claim your name when you incorporate your business.
-LLCs incorporate by filing the Articles of Organization (or comparable document) with the Secretary of State.
+Even if your name is available when you search it, there is no guarantee that you can actually claim the name when it comes time to form your business.
+You formally claim your name when you register your business entity with the state — LLCs register by filing the articles of organization (or comparable document) with the Secretary of State.
 Once you’ve formed, no one else will be able to use your name.

 In theory, there is a chance that another business could file the name you’ve chosen before you do.
-If this happens, you’re out of luck.
-You’ll need to start over and create a new name.
-Thankfully, you can avoid this situation by reserving a business name.
+If this happens, you’re out of luck — you’ll need to start over and create a new name.
+Thankfully, you can avoid this situation by either forming your LLC immediately after conducting your name search, or by reserving a business name in advance.

-Most states (excluding Florida) allow you to reserve a business name prior to incorporating.
-You’ll need to file an application to reserve a name with your Secretary of State, where you can find the necessary forms.
-There is a filing fee for this reservation; the usual costs range from $10-50.
+Most states allow you to reserve a business name prior to registering your business.
+You’ll need to file an application to reserve a name with your Secretary of State’s office, where you can find the necessary forms.
+There is a filing fee for this reservation, usually ranging from $10-50.

 In most states, a name reservation lasts for 60-120 days after filing.
 Other states’ reservations last only 30 days, and others give you a year.
 However long your reservation lasts, it will buy you time to get your business affairs in order.
 While your reservation is active, no one will be able to form under the name you’ve chosen.

-Disclaimer: hopefully you’ll never need to change your name.
-It is a lot of work, and finding the perfect moniker can prove challenging.
+Hopefully you’ll never need to change your name.
+It can be a lot of work, and finding the perfect moniker can prove challenging.
 However, you may need to change your name someday down the road.

-Adding a DBA registration to your LLC is simpler; you’ll simply need to register your DBA with your state or county clerk office (whichever is required in your region).
+Adding a DBA registration to your LLC is simpler, as you’ll simply need to register your DBA with your state, or your county clerk’s office (whichever is required in your region).
 The DBA registration does not change the legal name of your business; it simply allows you to operate under an additional name.
 Since your legal name does not change, you won’t need to amend tax registrations or similar documents.